Vosbrucke/Poland_COVID_vaccination/README.md

 |Working_age_population_share                     |    -1.85|      0.22|     -8.22|    0.00|

-The summary of model-level statistics were shown in a table below.
+The summary of model-level statistics was shown in a table below.
 We can see that a model consisting of all the variables explains 65% of the variability of the vaccination rates among counties.

 | r.squared| adj.r.squared| sigma| statistic| p.value| df|   logLik|     AIC|     BIC| deviance| df.residual| nobs|
 |---------:|-------------:|-----:|---------:|-------:|--:|--------:|-------:|-------:|--------:|-----------:|----:|
 |      0.65|          0.65|  4.21|    100.41|       0|  7| -1081.27| 2180.53| 2215.99|  6589.06|         372|  380|

 Proceeding further in the regression analysis in the study, the decision was made to remove the variables with a p value below 5%.
 Using stepwise regression reduction, the following variables were proved to be significant:
 - Feminization index
 - Working age population share
 - Votes on PiS commission (%)
 - Higher education population share

 The interesting part is also polish society reluctance to medical staff recommendations.
 As the research proved, the variables: doctors and staff per 10 thousand people in 2020, population per 1 square km in 2021, health expenditure per 1 person proved not to be statistically significant.

 The result of a regression analysis for those factors is shown below in a table.